-ON THIS PAGE: You will find information about the number of people who are diagnosed with Waldenstrom macroglobulinemia each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed each year with Waldenstrom macroglobulinemia, also called lymphoplasmacytic lymphoma.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 Waldenstrom macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.

-The chance of developing Waldenstrom macroglobulinemia increases as people age.
+The chance of developing Waldenstrom macroglobulinemia increases as people get older.
 The average age of diagnosis is 70.
-The disease is less common in women than men and less common in Black people than white people.
+The disease is less common in women than men and is far less common in Black people than White people.

-Statistics adapted from the American Cancer Society website (January 2020).
+Statistics adapted from the American Cancer Society website.
+(Source accessed March 2023.)

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing Waldenstrom macroglobulinemia.
+It describes the factors that may increase the chance of developing Waldenstrom macroglobulinemia.
 Use the menu to choose a different section to read in this guide.